-Before deciding on which remodels should be done decide what the goal of the project will be.
+Before deciding on which remodels should be done to decide what the goal of the project will be.
 If it is simply to make the home more enjoyable for the owners then the decisions are up to them.
-If there is hope of selling the home in the near future, one or more of the following projects might be more appealing to potential buyers.
+If there is the hope of selling the home soon, one or more of the following projects might be more appealing to potential buyers.

 *Decks – Perhaps the easiest and least expensive way to add square footage to a house is to build a deck.

 *Adding space – If the house is broken up into many small rooms, consider opening things up by safely taking out a wall or two and creating larger living spaces.
 This can be more costly than some of the other projects but about 80 percent of the costs can be recouped at the sale.

 *Windows – Another environmentally-friendly project, installing energy-efficient windows lower heating bills in the winter and cooling costs in the summer.
 Avoid fancy models that can be more expensive but may or may not be appealing to new home buyers.